bdbxml/help-bdbxml-net/articles/replacing-xml-in-records.md

 You can directly replace a document that exists in a container.
 To do this:

 * Retrieve the document from the container.
-Either do this using an XQuery query and iterating through the results set looking for the document that you want to replace, or use @Figaro.Container.GetDocument to retrieve the document by its name.
+Either do this using an XQuery query and iterating through the results set looking for the document that you want to replace, or use @Figaro.Container.GetDocument(System.String) to retrieve the document by its name.
 Either way, make sure you have the document as an @Figaro.XmlDocument object.
 * Use @Figaro.XmlDocument.SetContent(System.String) or @Figaro.XmlDocument.SetContentAsInputStream(Figaro.XmlInputStream) to set the object's content to the desired value.
-* Use @Figaro.Container.UpdateDocument to save the modified document back to the container.
+* Use @Figaro.Container.UpdateDocument(Figaro.XmlDocument,Figaro.UpdateContext) to save the modified document back to the container.

 >[!NOTE]
->Alternatively, you can create a new blank document using @Figaro.XmlManager.CreateDocument, set the document's name to be identical to a document already existing in the container, set the document's content to the desired content, then call @Figaro.Container.UpdateDocument.
+>Alternatively, you can create a new blank document using @Figaro.XmlManager.CreateDocument(System.Xml.XmlReader), set the document's name to be identical to a document already existing in the container, set the document's content to the desired content, then call @Figaro.Container.UpdateDocument.

 ``` C#
 using (var mgr = new XmlManager())